ShendaHuang/VU-DETAIL.github.io/_posts/2019-1-18-xjiao-cpscom.md

 ---
 layout: post
-title: "[NEWS]Co-organize a special session on dependable cyber-physical system in IEEE International Conference on Cyber Physical and Social Computing (CPSCOM-2019).
+title: "[NEWS]Co-organize a special session on dependable cyber-physical system in IEEE International Conference on Cyber Physical and Social Computing (CPSCOM-2019) in 10/2018.
 Please consider submit!"
 date: 2019-1-18 14:14:50 -0500

 ---